gchq/stroom-resources/bin/stack/variable_documentation.md

 including data receipt.
 TEST_CREDENTIALS - Use insecure hard-coded authentication credentials for test/demo only.

+## STROOM_HEALTHCHECK_TIMEOUT_SECS

+The timeout in seconds for Stroom's docker healthcheck.
+Default value is 10.
+Set to a higher value for slow networks.

 ## STROOM_JAVA_OPTS

 Any additional java command line options, e.g. `-Xms50m -Xmx1024m`, that will